 The Sunday congregation presents a colourful mix of culture and age which helps to make the liturgies diverse and lively.The parish is a mix of both town and country, reaching out to Clevedon, Ardmore, Kawakawa Bay in the East, Karaka and Kingseat in the West, Drury, Hunua, Ararimu and Ramarama in the south and Takanini and Conifer Grove in the North.

-The three weekend Masses, vigil at 5.00pm and Sundays at 8.30am and 10.30am account for a Mass attendance of around 700.
+The three weekend Masses, vigil at 5.00pm and Sundays at 8.30am and 10.30am account for an average Mass attendance of around 700.

-A Samoan Mass is provided, third Sunday of the month, a Tongan Mass 2nd Sundayss (every 2nd month) and a Filipino Mass on the second Sunday.
+A Samoan Mass is provided, third Sunday of the month 12noon, a Tongan Mass 2nd Sundays 5pm (every 2nd month) and a Filipino Mass on the first Sunday at 12.30pm.
 A Maori Mass is held at the neighbouring parish of Manurewa on the fourth Sunday of the month.
-Mass is celebrated at Clevedon on the First Sunday of the month in The Clevedon Presbyterian Church.
+Mass is celebrated at Clevedon on the First Sunday of the month in The Clevedon District Centre.
 The parish provides for a variety of lay ministries.
 Liturgical ministries are strong we have a musical director who trains church choir which is supported by competent musicians.
 The liturgies are well prepared and presented.
 Training courses for Ministers of the Word, Eucharistic Ministers are presented twice a year.
 Altar servers are also trained, male and female.

-Sacramental programmes are in place, a Religious Education Class is held on Saturdays for primary school age children and Children’s Liturgy is held each Sunday at the 10.30am Mass.
-There are a number of others groups which function within the parish, RCIA, Prayer Groups, Scripture Study Group, Legion of Mary, Parish Council Pastoral and Financial, Liturgy Committee, Meditation Groups, St Mary’s Catholic Primary School PPTA and Board of Trustees, St Mary’s Playgroup, St Vincent de Paul, Speak English Classes and more.
+Sacramental programmes are in place, a Religious Education Class is held during term 4 each year for primary school age children attending State Schools and Children’s Liturgy is held each Sunday at the 10.30am Mass.
+There are a number of others groups which function within the parish, RCIA, Prayer Groups, Scripture Study Group, Legion of Mary, Parish Council Pastoral and Financial, Liturgy Committee, Site Developement Group, Meditation Groups, St Mary’s Catholic Primary School PPTA and Board of Trustees, St Mary’s Playgroup, St Vincent de Paul, Speak English Classes and more.

 The parish primary school is integrated, pupils of which 5% are non-Catholic.
 The Catholic Character of the school is strong with a dedicated teaching staff.
-The priests of the parish are involved in the school activities, school Masses are held and also occasional School Ministry Masses on Sundays in the Church.
+The priests of the parish are involved in the school activities, school Masses are held and also occasional School Ministry Masses on Sundays in the Church, also school Teams join us for weekday Masses as advised in the parish newsletter.
 Reconciliation, Rite II is provided for each term.
 Class room visitation takes place each week.
 A secondary school is at the planning stage, projected opening date to be advised.
 The youth of the parish have a choice of six Catholic Colleges within easy reach to choose from.
-A small youth group is functioning with a view to grow next year.
-A youth representative is on the parish council.
-It is recognised that there is room for an increase in parish support for young people following Children’s worship to young adulthood.
+A vibrant and growing youth group is functioning, with representatives on the parish council, youth leaders and parent support.
+It is recognised that there is always room for an increase in parish support for young people following Children’s worship to young adulthood.

 Mass, with anointing for the sick, is celebrated four times a year on the First Friday of the month (which is always a 10am Mass).
 Visitation of the Parish is on-going.
 Evangelization and spiritual development of the parish also on-going.
 Within the parish boundaries are several rest homes, hospices, and a private hospital.
 Papakura Parish is part of the South Auckland Deanery which meets monthly.
 Each month, the ministers fraternal, covering the local churches of the Papakura area meets.
-Ecumenical activities annually include an ‘Advent Service’ and an ‘Ash Wednesday Service’ along with both the Anglican and Methodist churches of Papakura.
+Ecumenical activities annually include an ‘Advent Service’ and an ‘Ash Wednesday Service’ along with both the Anglican and Methodist churches of Papakura, also Creation Season Sept/Oct.
 ‘World day of Prayer’ is also celebrated.
 Ecumenical relations are strong and ongoing.A language school functions each Thursday of the week to assist recent arrivals from Korea, Cambodia and elsewhere.
 The parish plant includes a large parish hall, well serviced, and a meeting room (Fr Tom Ryder Centre) with parish library (including books from Fr Tom Ryder’s library) – both rooms are available for hire.
 The parish office functions Monday to Friday 9.30 – 3pm).
-Staff include a Pastoral Associate, Parish Secretary, Pastoral Worker.The parish is fortunate to have the priestly services of the Parish Priest, bringing strengths into the parish life of St Mary’s.
+Staff include a Pastoral Associate, Parish Secretary, Pastoral Worker.The parish is fortunate to have the priestly services of the Parish Priest, and Assistant Priest bringing strengths into the parish life of St Mary’s.